 Transmission System Operator Security Cooperation

 TSO Security Cooperation (TSC) was initially an association of eleven European transmission system operators.
-Its stated goal was to further increase the security of electricity transmission networks in Central Europe and thus secure the supply of electricity for 170 million Europeans over the long term.
+Its stated goal was to further increase the security of electricity transmission system in Central Europe and thus secure the supply of electricity for 170 million Europeans over the long term.
 Today TSCNET, which has a total of twelve members, is one of five Regional Security Coordinators (RSCs) – along with Coreso, SCC, Nordic RSC and Baltic RSC – that are now legally required under the network codes.

 is one of the five RSCs in Europe which is tasked with improving the security of Europe’s power grid